OpenWrt Installation Guide

 How to install NoPorts onto an OpenWrt router.

-Using the LuCI web interface
+Manual install using the LuCI web interface

 With the packages ready to go, sign into the web interface for your router and go to System> Software in the menu.
 Click on Upload Package and Browse to the csshnpd package you downloaded.
 Click Open then Upload and Install.
 Repeat that process with the luci-app-csshnpd package.